linzhiqiu/continual-learning/README.md

 # Visio-linguistic dataset curation with CLIP
 ## Prompt Engineering with CLIP
-Once you download the dataset and extract the CLIP features, you can use the interactive jupyter notebook ([CLIP-PromptEngineering.ipynb](CLIP-PromptEngineering.ipynb)) to perform image retrival and try out different prompts for your visual concepts of interest!
-Please follow the instruction in the notebook and change to your local path to bucket_dict json file generated from last step.
+Once you download the dataset and extract the CLIP features following the instruction above, you can use the interactive jupyter notebook ([CLIP-PromptEngineering.ipynb](CLIP-PromptEngineering.ipynb)) to perform image retrival and try out different prompts for your visual concepts of interest!
+Please follow the instruction in the notebook and change to your local path to the json file generated from last step.

 ## Image Retrieval with a group of visual concepts
-Once you find a list of engineered prompts for different visual concepts, you may retrieve images for all the prompts at once with [prepare_concepts.py](prepare_concepts.py).
+After you find a list of engineered prompts for different visual concepts, you may retrieve images for all the prompts at once with [prepare_concepts.py](prepare_concepts.py).
 Before doing so, you should input the prompts to a json file as well as specifying all parameters for collecting the dataset.
 One such example is [clear_10_config.json](clear_10_config.json), and here is an explanation for all the configurations:
 ```
 {
     # Name your own dataset